SU-SWS/linky_clicky/UsingLinkClicky.md

 * Namespace any feature that is specific to a product or site by pre-pending it with the site or product name.

-* Should the directory structure in the Behat includes directory mirror the structure on Github?

 <table>
   <tr>